jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 abstract: Effective ways to practice scales that also sound good.
 ---

+Practice the scale, one form at a time: focus on intervals, not shapes.
+Play slowly ascending and descending to learn the intervals.
+Switch direction at any point to make melody fragments, play small licks and melodies that occur and repeat those that sound good.
+Play patterns and arpeggios.

+One scale at a time,
+one form at a time.
+Don’t rush.
+It’s a better investment of time to master just one (or a small handful of) forms, positions, and keys.

+We move on to the next form or scale when we get bored with the current one.
+Don’t be bored: one of the cardinal rules of practice.

 ### Ascending and descending, slowly

 From the root note,